daFool/postgresql-base/readme.md

 # Postgresql-base
 This is something I use to startup a new (Laravel) project which uses Postgresql database as backend.
-You should have a postgresql database server installed somewhere and you are supposed to have enough rights with your running user to create databases and datase users.
+You should have a postgresql database server installed somewhere and you are supposed to have enough rights with your running user to create databases and database users.
 That means in practice that you are a super user for the server.
 If you are using a postgresqlserver hosted on a different server or otherwise need a password to access the postgresql from the command line then you should export some environment variables:

 | VARIABLE | PURPOSE | EXAMPLE |
 |----------|---------|---------|